ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/considerations-best-practices.md

 - Ensure that you have budgeted for the increased resource requirements that unmanaged CNIs may require.
-You can do this by pulling resource limits and requests from the yaml or using a plugin such as https://github.com/robscott/kube-capacity.
+You can do this by pulling resource limits and requests from the YAML or using a plugin such as https://github.com/robscott/kube-capacity.

-- IPv6 support for MKE 4k is currently not available and IPv6 enabled CNIs cannot be used to obtain dual stack functionality.
+- IPv6 support for MKE 4k is currently not available, and IPv6 enabled CNIs cannot be used to obtain dual stack functionality.

 - Before installing the unmanaged CNI, ensure the availability of any prerequisites by installing those first.
 For example, if the unmanaged cni-s requires CSI drivers, you must install them prior to installing the unmanaged CNI.
-Be aware, though, that in some cases running the prerequisites may require you to use host networking.
+Be aware, though, that in some cases, running the prerequisites may require you to use host networking.

 - Once cluster networking is established, the MKE 4k installation or upgrade process will automatically detect it and move on to the next stages.

-- Ensure that your networking infrastructure is configured appropriately for the unmanaged-chi and that your cluster and service CIDR-s are disjoint along with the CIDR-s that are used for the private node addresses.
+- Ensure that your networking infrastructure is configured appropriately for the unmanaged-chi and that your cluster and service CIDR-s are disjointed along with the CIDR-s that are used for the private node addresses.

 - Always perform extensive testing of your chosen unmanaged CNI solution in a